yeokm1/covox-music-player/README.md

 ## Compiling the program

-The system I tested this on is Linux Mint 18 (based on Ubuntu 16.04) but it should work on other distributions as well.
+The system I tested this up to Kubuntu 22.04 LTS but it should work on other distributions as well.

 ```bash
 sudo apt update